Great Bentley Youth Football Club

 George A Cowell, a Club Member since 1900, Mr Cowell went on to hold the key positions of the Secretary and then Treasurer, right up to his death in 1947.

 George Seaman, long-serving player from 1919 - 1920, captained the side to success in the Tendring Hundred League and the Border League.
 George held office as Secretary,

 then after the 2 nd World Ward, Vice-Chairman and Treasurer, until 1957.

 David Plummer, began as a player in 1932 and elected as Vice-Chairman in 1948, Chairman in 1951, and Secretary in 1959, until he stood down in 1967.

 Pat Hynes, Secretary from 1946 to 1959, Pat was a key figure in Bentley’s move to a new pitch, and later, new dressing rooms.

-Richard Morton, in more recent times, has been Chairman for the last twenty years, taking on the position when the club was going through turbulent times, and helping to steer them into much calmer waters.
+Richard Morton, in more recent times, was Chairman for over twenty years, taking on the position when the club was going through turbulent times, and helping to steer them into